gaoqiqi88888/ipso_bpr/README.md

 The images in the connect directory are experimental results that will later be combined into FIGURE 9.

-2. FIGURE 9.
+2. FIGURE 10.
 Comparison of algorithm restoration results.

 connect_img_scale_v2.m

-3. TABLE IV Objective Evaluation of Different Restoration Algorithms
+3. TABLE 6 Objective Evaluation of Different Restoration Algorithms

 readme_Only_res_all_printv2.m